NorthernWidget/DS3231/Documentation/Time-Retrieval.md

 Note: according to the datasheet, "The century bit (bit 7 of the month register) is toggled when the years register overflows from 99 to 00."

-Note also that supplying a boolean constant as the parameter will halt program compilation with an error.
+Note also that supplying a boolean constant value of *true* or *false* as the parameter will halt program compilation with an error.
 The parameter must be the name of a boolean variable defined in the program code.

+The "Contemplations", below, further discuss the Century Bit.

 <h3 id="getYear">getYear&#40;&#41;</h3>